BioImage-Archive/bia-integrator/bia-converter/README.md

 ### Running with uv

-The CLI entry points are also runnable with `uv`.
+The CLI entry points are also runnable with [uv](https://docs.astral.sh/uv/), which can be installed using instructions from the [official website](https://docs.astral.sh/uv/getting-started/installation/).

 From inside `bia-converter/`: